Rough-In Plumbing for Basement Bathrooms: Layout, Drainage, and Common Mistakes

 What’s included with Toilet Repair & Installation

 Plumbing repairs and installations go best when the basics are done perfectly: solid connections, proper support, correct sealing, and valves that work when you need them.
 We start with a quick assessment of the fixture, piping, or rough-in area and confirm the true cause (for example, a failing cartridge vs. a loose supply line).
 From there, we complete the repair or installation with clean workmanship and a focus on future serviceability—so the next repair isn’t a nightmare behind a wall or cabinet.
 We finish by testing under real conditions (running water, draining, temperature checks) and leaving you with clear guidance on use and maintenance.
-For **Toilet Repair & Installation**, we tailor the work to your building type, access, and the condition of your existing system.
-If we find related issues during diagnosis (like a failing shut-off, corrosion, or a damaged fitting), we’ll explain it clearly before anything changes—no surprises.
+For Toilet Repair & Installation, we adjust the approach based on what your property actually needs — age, layout, pipe condition, and access.
+If something comes up during the work that affects the scope, we tell you before proceeding.

-Pipe Repair & Repiping in Toronto & the GTA: what this service covers
+When Pipe Repair & Repiping is usually the right service

 Common reasons people call for Pipe Repair & Repiping